wootra/container-break-points/README.md

 ![small-screen](small-screen.png)

-If we are using just width size and break points relative to the screen, your code will become difficult to read and manage.
+If we are controlling the size of the component based on the window's size, your code will easily become difficult to read and manage.

 ## Architecture